Gematria: Significance

 In Jewish tradition, Gematria is often used to find hidden meanings within text, especially in the Talmud.
 These meanings are typically derived from significant numbers in Judaism, or from the equivalence of one word to another.
 In the latter case, such situations are used to connect the meaning and events associated with one word to those of the other.
-For example, Chassidim use the fact that Amalek (עמלק) and the Hebrew word for doubt (ספק) have the same value as evidence that Amalek was a symbol of doubt within the Jewish people.
+For example, Chassidim use the fact that Amalek (עמלק) and the Hebrew word for doubt (ספק) have the same numerical value as evidence that Amalek was a symbol of doubt within the Jewish people.

 Transliterated Hebrew

 Historically, hermetic and esoteric groups in the UK and France of the 19th and 20th centuries used a transliterated Hebrew cipher with the Latin alphabet.
 In particular, the transliterated cipher was taught to members of the Hermetic Order of the Golden Dawn.
 In 1887, Samuel Liddell MacGregor Mathers, who was one of the order's founders, published the transliterated cipher in The Kabbalah Unveiled in the Mathers table.